The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Article 39(e) and (f): This directs the state to make sure that children are not abused and that their childhoods are safeguarded against exploitation.

-• Definition: The Act states that a juvenile is any person under the age of 18 years.
+• Juvenile: The Act defines a juvenile as any person under the age of 18 years.

-• Juvenile Justice Boards: Special courts, known as JJBs, have been established to address matters related to juveniles.
-The board includes members such as judicial magistrates, social workers, and experts in child welfare.
+• Juvenile Justice Boards: Special courts, known as JJBs, have been established under Chapter III to address matters related to juveniles.
+The board includes members such as a judicial magistrate, two social workers (one of whom should be a woman), forming a bench that has the same powers as a judicial magistrate under the BNSS.

-• Focus on Rehabilitation and Reintegration: The Act prioritizes the rehabilitation and social reintegration of minors, providing various alternatives, including probation, counseling, education, and training.
+• Rehabilitation and Reintegration: The Act prioritizes the rehabilitation and social reintegration of minors, providing various alternatives, including probation, counseling, education, and training.

 • Fostering and Adoption: The Act also outlines provisions for the care and protection of children who are orphaned, homeless, abandoned, or in need of care, promoting adoption and foster care initiatives.

-• Child Welfare Committees (CWC): A child welfare committee is made in each district to supervise children in need of care and safeguarding, including those who have already suffered abuse, neglect, or exploitation.
-The CWC is liable for making decisions concerning the care, rehabilitation, and safeguards of these children.
+• Child Welfare Committees (CWC): A child welfare committee is constituted in each district to supervise children in need of care and safeguarding, including those who have already suffered abuse, neglect, or exploitation.
+The CWC is responsible for making decisions concerning the care, rehabilitation, and safeguards of these children.

 • Juvenile Justice Institutions

-• Observation Homes: Temporary facilities where juvenile offenders are detained during the judicial proceedings and investigations.
+• Observation Homes: Section 47 of the JJ Act provides for the temporary facilities where juvenile offenders are detained during the period for inquiry before the JJ Board.

-• Special Homes: These are institutions where juveniles who have been proven guilty are sent for rehabilitation.
+• Special Homes: Section 48 of the JJ Act provides for the institutions where juveniles who have been proven guilty are sent for rehabilitation.
 These facilities offer education, communal training, counseling, and various programs designed to reintegrate them into the community.

 Key Principles